uswds/uswds-site/pages/about/security-information.md

 lead: USWDS on Security
 ---

+Security checks and processes are in place to ensure that USWDS is a secure system.
 USWDS uses Snyk to check for vulnerabilities in our dependencies.
 We run this check locally during development and automatically on pull requests.
 This ensures that new vulnerabilities are not introduced and our package is up-to-date.